 Among the numerous industrial projects that GDR and PRC planned together after signing an economic cooperation treaty in 1955 one proposal stands out: three giant factories for producing liquid fuels from coal to be built by GDR specialists.
 This by far largest project of the short-lived Sino-East German cooperation was never realised.
 However, the (knowledge) exchanges in this field are very telling in respect of the rationales behind socialist international economic activities.
 The GDR leadership was not only keen on political friendship with the most populous socialist country in the world but also followed several economic aims: China was seen as a field for enhancing its industrial exports, complete “turnkey” factories especially.
 The coal experts aimed to revive their coal-to-liquid knowledge through export, while the technology in the GDR was approaching its end because of being too costly.
 The Chinese side urgently needed liquid fuels—and thus ended the project with the discovery of oil on its territory.
 However, as soon as oil demand outpaced domestic production the PRC indeed did acquire coal-to-liquid technologies in later decades.
 Although coal-to-liquid technology is paradigmatic for politically driven autarkism (of Nazi Germany and Apartheid South Africa mainly), the history of these concrete exchanges in the 1950s and of the technology more broadly shows that the socialist decision-makers followed rather a rationale of economic calculation.
 Technology and resources from the capitalist world always played a role in these intra-socialist exchanges, at least as an elephant in the room.

-Anna Belogurova, “Exchanges between the Chinese and Soviet Institutions in Coal Industry (1958–1960)”
+Anna Belogurova, “Exchanges between the Chinese and Soviet Institutions in the Coal Industry (1958–1960)”

 Scholars usually view the Sino–Soviet rift (c.1960) either from top leadership angle, focusing on diverging views on the path to communism and on de-Stalinisation, or assess it based on power dynamics in the conflicts between the Soviet and Chinese specialists in their cooperation projects in China.